zcrayman/tut-rest/2/README.md

 To vary the response code to a handler method, you need to use the `ResponseEntity` class.
 In the example above, the `ResponseEntity` objects afford you the opportunity to return an HTTP Status code of 403 (Forbidden) if an attempt is made to cancel an Order that does not exist.

-## Where did the response content get generated from?
+## Where did the JSON representations come from?

 Now when you run the tests in the example project you'll find that they all pass.
 But wait a second, how did those tests pass when they look for JSON content and we haven't specified how that is being rendered?